csrahulram/contacts/README.md

 # Commands

-$ npm i             //To install all the dependencies and dev dependencies
+$ npm i             //To install all the dependencies and dev dependencies after cloning
 $ npm start         //To run application and launch http://localhost:8080 to view the app
+$ npm run js        //To run application in javascript development mode
-$ npm run js-dev    //To run application in js development mode
+$ npm run $         //To run application in jquery development mode
-$ npm run ng-dev    //To run the application in angular development mode
+$ npm run ng        //To run application in angular development mode